denoland/docs/deploy/manual/ci_github.md

            entrypoint: main.ts # the entrypoint to deploy
    ```

-   By default the entire contents of the repository will be deployed.
-This can
+   By default the deployment is performed from the root directory of the
-   be changed by specifying the `root` option.
+   repository.
+This can be changed by specifying the `root` option:

    ```yml
    - name: Deploy to Deno Deploy